 VPTL 1.
 Introduction to Computing at Stanford.
 1 Unit.

-For those with limited experience with computers or who want to learn more about Stanford's computing environment.
+For those who want to learn more about Stanford's computing environment.
 Topics include: computer maintenance and security, computing resources, Internet privacy, and copyright law.
 One-hour lecture/demonstration in dormitory clusters prepared and administered weekly by the Resident Computer Consultant (RCC).
 Final project.
 Not a programming course.

 Same as: CS 1C